Skip to main content

 Pedestrian and Cyclist Accidents in NC

 Hit by a car while walking or cycling in NC?
-Contributory negligence applies.
-Pedestrian right-of-way laws, cyclist rules, and Last Clear Chance.
+Learn NC's crosswalk laws, cyclist rules, contributory negligence traps, and Last Clear Chance doctrine.

 The Bottom Line